Apollo and Cupid: Sculpture

 According to Bellori, whilst this bronze is indeed a pendant to Duquesnoy's Mercury, it was designed several years later by the Fiammingo.
-Indeed, the sculpture wasn't realized for Vincenzo Giustiniani (the Greek sculpture enthusiast who had commissioned the Mercury from Duquesnoy) but for another patron.
+Indeed, the sculpture was not realized for Vincenzo Giustiniani (the Greek sculpture enthusiast who had commissioned the Mercury from Duquesnoy) but for another patron.
 Further, a different dating for the two sculptures is suggested by stylistic differences.
 Duquesnoy's Apollo and Cupid is first recorded in and inventory of Karl Eusebius, Prince of Liechtenstein at Feldsberg.
 It has been suggested that Karl Eusebius commissioned this oeuvre himself.

 The subject of the sculpture has been determined to be Apollo instructing Cupid how to shoot an arrow, with Cupid depicted while imitating him.
 The god leans on a tree stump, "in a graceful contrapposto that echoes that of the Mercury, but without its backward tilt."
 Apollo originally held a bow in his left hand.
 With his right hand, Apollo instructs Cupid to extract a bow from his quiver.
 According to the Liechtenstein Museum Press, "Duquesnoy gave his figures a softly chased surface and a subtle modulation that creates a gentle interplay of light and shade."

 Together with the Mercury, the bronze was greatly admired by Austrian sculptor Georg Rafael Donner, who copied Duquesnoy's bronzes.
 Duquesnoy's authorship was forgotten in the eighteenth century, and the work was thought to be an antique.